ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

     This will load the Azure pipeline YAML.

-8. Update the  *azureResourceManagerConnection, subscriptionId* keys for all the tasks shown in the pipeline YAML.
-Todo this select **Settings** shown in the top left corner of every task, this will open a visual YAML editor.
+8. Update the  **azureResourceManagerConnection** and **subscriptionId** keys for all the tasks shown in the pipeline YAML.
+To do this select **Settings** shown in the top left corner of every task, this will open a visual YAML editor.
 Update the aforementioned keys by selecting the relevant subscription.
 Make sure you do this for all the tasks.

 ![update subscription step 4](../../definitive-healthcare/azure-pipelines-cicd/images/update-subscription.png)
 ![update subscription step 5](../../definitive-healthcare/azure-pipelines-cicd/images/update-subscription-2.png)